AOE-T3Rookies-2016/jenkins-jobs/README.md

 Use the JobScriptsSpec to test your job scripts.
 Simply call: `./gradlew test`.
 This will find syntactic errors in your DSL script.

-*Currently have a bug, Carsten Lenz will keep us posted, please use the **Test a specific job** option.

 **Test a specific job:**

 Call `./gradlew run -PjobFile=Jobs/<MY_JOB_DSL_FILE>.groovy`.